Strategic Marketing MSc – 2022 entry

 Some of our graduates have embarked on careers in the following roles:

-If you want to enrol with the Chartered Institute of Marketing as an affiliate, you can study CIM qualifications without having to complete all of the modules.
-For most qualifications, you will only need to take two assessments instead of the usual three.
-Therefore, you will add an individual award to supplement your degree.
+Our course is accredited by the Chartered Institute of Marketing (CIM).
+If you want to enrol with the Chartered Institute of Marketing as an affiliate, you can study CIM qualifications without having to complete all the modules.
+For most qualifications, you'll only need to take two assessments instead of the usual three.
+Therefore, you'll add an individual award to supplement your degree.

 There is a fee to join CIM.